Phyopma/Blog-mini-ecommerce/Nested Category/nested-category-blog.md

 **Explanation:**

 - The `ModalForm` component renders a modal form for adding new categories.
+This modal component is rendered by Next.js's parallel routing functionality.
+I leave out some of the component codes for simplicity since our foucs here is implementation of nesting categories.
 - It imports the `addCategory` action to handle category creation.
 - Utilizes UI components like `Card`, `Input`, and `Label` for styling and input fields.
 - Uses `useToast` hook for displaying success or error messages to the user.